dage/vibe-coding-template/README.md

 ### Configuration
 - `env_template.txt` - Environment variables template
-- `.cursorrules` - Cursor IDE rules with project history lessons
+- `.cursorrules` - Cursor IDE rules with project history lessons.
+Remember to put into the AI agents' context in your IDE, rename if not using Cursor.
 - `PROJECT_HISTORY_LESSONS.md` - Complete project development history

 ### Application